Green 2022 - 2023

 Maths:

-Multiplication and Division: Multiples of 10, Related calculations, Reasoning about multiplication, multiply a 2-digit number by a 1-digit number – no exchange, multiply a 2-digit number by a 1-digit number – with exchange, Link multiplication and division, divide a 2-digit number by a 1-digit number – no exchange, Divide a 2-digit number by a 1-digit number – flexible partitioning, Divide a 2-digit number by a 1-digit number – with remainders, Scaling Step 11 How many ways?
+Multiples of 10; Related calculations; Reasoning about multiplication; multiply a 2-digit number by a 1-digit number – no exchange; multiply a 2-digit number by a 1-digit number – with exchange; Link multiplication and division; divide a 2-digit number by a 1-digit number – no exchange; Divide a 2-digit number by a 1-digit number – flexible partitioning; Divide a 2-digit number by a 1-digit number – with remainders; Scaling.

 English:

-In English we will be looking at the text ’Arthur and the Golden Rope’ Joe Todd Stanton, as well as the text ‘The Lost Happy Endings’ by Carol Ann Duffy.
+In English we will be looking at the text ’Rhythm of the Rain’ by Grahame Baker-Smith as well as the text ‘Jemmy Button’ by Jennifer Uman and Valerio Vidali.

-Through the text ‘The Lost Endings’ we will look at persuasive letter writing and write a twisted narrative.
-We will be focussing on fronted adverbials, commas and modifying adjectives.
+Through the text ‘Jemmy Button’, we will look at writing letter writing and writing a return narrative.
+We will be focussing on fronted adverbials, conjunctions and modifying adjectives.

 Science: